Housing - Miranda Hall - How to Pick a Smart Lock

 Tipi is the product of a new nexus of tech, real estate, and finance that relies on data-driven technologies to control and manage populations, from workers to renters, shaping their behavior to the demands of capital.
 But these transformations in real estate also unwittingly generate the necessary tools and spatial arrangements for coordinated attempts to strike back against powerful corporate actors.

 Jamie Woodcock, a sociologist of work, describes how the digital outsourcing model of platforms like Deliveroo creates a double precariousness: one for workers and one for bosses—who, with virtually no human managers overseeing their workforce, have few tools at their disposal to deal with organized resistance.
-The UK’s first Deliveroo strike in 2016 hacked the technology designed to control workers by used promotional offers on the app to get free food delivered to the picket line, greeting fellow riders with chants of “Log out!
+The UK’s first Deliveroo strike in 2016 hacked the technology designed to control workers by using promotional offers on the app to get free food delivered to the picket line, greeting fellow riders with chants of “Log out!
 Log out!”14 Since then, unionized couriers have organized wildcat strikes across the UK via WhatsApp in response to changes in payment structures.15

 The same “double precariousness” might characterize contemporary co-living spaces as well.
 While the absence of available data on property ownership makes it hard to take collective action against landlords, these co-living spaces consist of thousands of renters with the same landlord who are already together in one place and able to communicate instantly via an app.
-Financialized, built-to-rent student accommodation in the center of London has already been the site of collective bargaining.16 In 2016, 200 UCL students withheld their rents for five months, forcing the university to freeze rents and offer accommodation bursaries worth £1.4m and sparking a wave of student rent strikes across the UK.17
+Financialized, built-to-rent student accommodation in the center of London has already been the site of collective bargaining.16 In 2016, 200 UCL students withheld rent for five months, forcing the university to freeze rents and offer accommodation bursaries worth £1.4m and sparking a wave of student rent strikes across the UK.17

 Data-driven technologies, increasingly used by investors to drive large-scale speculation and displacement, may also be appropriated by grassroots housing justice groups to coordinate collective resistance.
 The “Who Owns What” tool in New York enables community organizers to prioritize buildings for outreach,18 while the Anti Eviction Mapping Project in San Francisco has used data visualization to document dispossession.19